 Naloxone, or Narcan, is a life-saving drug that can reverse an overdose for a short time until the person can be treated.
-If you or a friend or family member is using these medications, it is recommended that you have naloxone on-hand.
+If you, a friend or a family member are using these medications, it's recommended that you have naloxone on-hand.
 As of June 9, 2017, anyone in Arizona can pick up naloxone from a pharmacy without a prescription.
 Your doctor or pharmacist can explain when and how to use it.
 You could save a life!
 For more information about the opioid epidemic in Arizona, visit the Arizona Department of Health Services’ opioid site.

 Risks of opioid use

 Like all medications, opioids have risks.
 Here are just a few.
 You should speak with your doctor about these risks before starting an opioid:

 - Constipation: This is a very common side effect of opioid treatment and can be severe.

 - Problems breathing while asleep